grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 #### Roll for career

-We rolled his career as "boater": our character had been taken in by the river-folk who travel up and down the River Hy, ferrying ore from Skar and Woald lumber to Dismas.
+We rolled Percy's career as "boater": our character had been taken in by the river-folk who travel up and down the River Hy, ferrying ore from Skar and Woald lumber to Dismas.
 Percy probably made his way to Wookbridge after he was orphaned.
-It's a popular stop-over point for river-folk.
+It's a popular stop-over for river-folk.

 #### Roll for past event